oracle/graal/wasm/README.md

 mainFunction.execute();
 ```

-For more Polyglot-related examples, consult the documentation at the
+For more polyglot-related examples, consult the documentation at the
 [GraalVM website](https://www.graalvm.org/docs/reference-manual/polyglot/).